Integrating with Azure Active Directory

 to IDPEmail

-which is mandatory for some Azure services.
+which is mandatory for some Microsoft Entra ID services.

 To test that everything is correctly set up, go to https://portal.azure.com and login using an email address matching the domain we just setup.
 You should be federated to your Curity Identity Server, and get to login with the authentication method you just setup.